Marketing Strategies in Healthcare: A 5-Step Guide to the Basics

 Also, being active and responsive on social media can help show patients the real people behind your practice.

-Keeping up with digital marketing trends doesn't mean you have to be a tech wizard.
+Keeping up with digital marketing trends doesn't require you to be a tech expert.

-Focus on a few key areas like making sure your website is easy to find and read (SEO basics), using social media to share helpful health tips, and managing your online reputation by responding to reviews.
+Focus on a few key areas: ensuring your website is easy to find and read (SEO basics), using social media to share helpful health tips, and managing your online reputation by responding to reviews.

 5. Understanding If Your Efforts Are Paying Off